ineedbots/iw5_bot_warfare/README.md

 - bots_main_GUIDs - a list of GUIDs (comma separated) of players who will be considered a host

 - bots_main_waitForHostTime - a float value, how long in seconds to wait for the host player to connect before adding in bots

+- bots_main_kickBotsAtEnd - a boolean value (0 or 1), kicks all the bots at the end of a match

 - bots_main_menu - a boolean value (0 or 1), enables or disables the menu